When Music Hall opened it was a simple structure, and more resembled a convention hall than a performance hall.

 - Above the vestibule was a small hall: Dexter Hall.

 In 1879, upon completion of the wings, both the north and south halls were two-stories, with smaller rooms on the third floor, east side.
 The south hall featured a glass roof.

 The Board of Trustees of the Cincinnati Music Hall Association determined that Music Hall should be renovated because diminished use was leading to lower revenue:

-The Board determined the defects were inherent—construction was fast-tracked—and needed to be repaired, to encourage usage of the hall.
+The Board determined the defects were inherent—construction had been fast-tracked—and needed to be repaired, to encourage usage of the hall.
 Those flaws included:

 For this remodeling, Samuel Hannaford’s firm, now Hannaford and Sons, was hired to create a design that would remedy those issues.